Monitoring and Alerts Configuration

 hasAttr(key string) bool | Returns true if the alert attribute exists. |

-To only send notifications for prod
+To only send notifications for the prod

 environment: